 Symptom Possible Cause Action The display screen remains blank, either after a cartridge has been properly inserted or after the On/Off key has been pressed.
+Batteries dead.
+Keypad not responding.
+Internal Start switch broken.
 Change or recharge batteries.
 If this does not fix the problem, reinstall the current software in the analyzer.
 If the problem persists, the analyzer should be returned for repair.
-If using the analyzer recharging function of the i-STAT 1 Downloader/Recharger, ensure that the Downloader/Recharger is working as intended If experiencing an issue, contact your support representative and use disposable batteries for continued use of the analyzer.
+If using the analyzer recharging function of the i-STAT 1 Downloader/Recharger, ensure that the Downloader/Recharger is working as intended.
+If experiencing an issue, contact your support representative and use disposable batteries for continued use of the analyzer.